 Big companies and universities are working on V2X technologies.
 But what about V2P(Vehicle to Pedestrians/Motorcyclists/Bicyclists).
 Most professionals think this is only about V2V(Vehicle to Vehicle) and V2I (Vehicle to Infrastructure).
 I am doing a feasibility study on what is possible in the field of V2P Pedestrians and bicycle communication.
 Any contribution would be appreciated.
+The idea is to make an open source (software AND hardware) to build V2X enabled applications.

 It would be nice if we could adjust an android phone to listen to the 5.9 GHz with a 10 MHz bandwidth.
 I know that some Atheros chipsets are capable of switching to the correct frequency with the correct bandwidth.
 Ubuntu code has already implemented parts to do the real thing and I also find hints everywhere that the OpenWRT could do something similar.
 I will be looking for hardware to support this.
 Also here I would appreciate all the help I can get.